 - You’ll notice your child will be really good at one behavior and not so great at another.

 Pay attention to these things.
 These are easy indicators of who your child is and who she’ll become.
 For instance, sitting still came easily to my oldest son.
 From a very early age, he could memorize long bible verses.

-On the other hand, my daughter needed extra practice sitting still, however, she always had an easy time with practicing boldness in regards to speaking to people.
+On the other hand, my daughter needed extra practice sitting still, however, she always had an easy time practicing boldness in regards to speaking to people.